 AV LAN Best Practices

-Extron Control Processors with AV LAN ports offer an increased level of network security and functionality.
+Extron control processors with AV LAN ports offer an increased level of network security and functionality.
 There are several basic principles to follow when setting them up which will speed integration, enhance security, and provide long-term success.
-These principles are associated with physical network setup, coordinating with the IT dept when establishing the network addressing scheme, and DHCP server configuration.
+These principles are associated with physical network setup, coordinating with the IT department when establishing the network addressing scheme, and DHCP server configuration.

 Multicast for AV Streaming

 The increasing amount of audio and video being transmitted over IP networks adds complexity to bandwidth requirements and data transmission quality.
 Multicast streaming provides the most efficient method for transporting real-time video and audio to multiple endpoints.
 Multicast is a group communication where a single stream of data is addressed to a group of destinations simultaneously rather than being sent to a single endpoint.

 It does, however, require that all network devices support the required standards and protocols and are configured to efficiently transport that traffic.
 There are several best practices to consider for video streaming and AV-over-IP deployments to ensure successful implementation.